dricazenck/WWCode-London/resources/quality-guardians/Postman Study Group/Session #3/Session #3 - Introduction to Postman.md

 Session 3  - Introduction to Postman
 ---
 ### Description
-During this session, we will learn the essentials of Postman (API testing and development tool).
+Learn the essentials of Postman (API testing and development tool).
 Discover how Postman can streamline your workflow, automate tasks, and enhance your API testing capabilities.

 Speaker: [Eleonora Belova](https://www.linkedin.com/in/eleonora-belova-7069baa5/)